-Exercises that strengthen your wrist and forearm muscles can be a big help in preventing tennis elbow.
+Wrist and forearm exercises can help prevent tennis elbow.
+It would be best if you did exercises on these muscles to make them stronger.
 Learning to use your shoulder and upper arm muscles can also help take the strain off of your elbow.
-A physical therapist or athletic trainer will be able to teach you exercises to build up your forearm strength.

 Switch It Up

-There is also plenty you can do throughout your day to lessen the strain on your arms and elbows.
+There is also plenty you can do to lessen the strain on your arms and elbows throughout your day.
 Make a conscious effort to avoid the same hand and arm movements over and over.
-If that is not an option for you, wear a brace and take breaks as often as you can.
-Talk to your employer about rotating jobs, doing different tasks, or changing your workstation setup to reduce strain.
+If that is not an option for you, wear a brace and take breaks as often as possible.

 Use Proper Equipment